Get Started with Frontline EducationRequest a Demo

 When it comes to K-12 talent data, it’s easy to lose sight of the forest through the trees.
 Most likely, you have more data points to collect and analyze than you need.
 So determine ahead of time – what data is relevant, what will it tell you, and how will you act on it?

 What’s important in one school district could vary greatly from another.
 Think about what you want to accomplish with your human capital management program, and start there.
 Determine a handful of key performance indicators (KPIs) that will capture a snapshot of your progress towards your HCM goals.
+If you’re using SMART goals — Specific, Measurable, Achievable, Relevant, and Time-Bound — you’ll have an easier time discerning what data is most relevant for your KPIs.

 Don’t let the sheer volume of data keep you from focusing where you need to.